matm/jQuery-File-Upload-Wiki/Chunked-file-uploads.md

 ```

 ## Cross-site chunked uploads
-By default, browsers don't allow custom headers on cross-site file uploads, if they are not explicitly defined as allowed with the following server-side headers:
+By default, browsers don't allow all headers used for cross-site file uploads, if they are not explicitly defined as allowed with the following server-side headers:

 ```
-Access-Control-Allow-Headers X-File-Name,X-File-Type
+Access-Control-Allow-Headers Content-Type, Content-Range, Content-Disposition, Content-Description
 ```

 ## Resuming file uploads